Veteran Administration Loans: Complete VA Home Loan Guide

 Collections, Charge-Offs, and Bankruptcy

-- Chapter 13 bankruptcy: Many borrowers can qualify for VA loans while still in an active Chapter 13 repayment plan, provided they have made at least 12 on-time payments and received trustee approval.
+Chapter 13 bankruptcy: Some borrowers may qualify while still in a Chapter 13 repayment plan if they have made a sufficient number of on-time payments and meet any required court or trustee approval standards.

 Property and Occupancy Rules for Veteran Administration Loans

-- The property must meet VA’s minimum property requirements (MPRs), which focus on safety, soundness, and sanitation.
+The property must also meet the VA’s Minimum Property Requirements (MPRs), which set basic standards for safety, soundness, and sanitation.

 Funding Fee and Closing Costs on Veteran Administration Loans